 Between Two Millstones, Book 2 picks up the story of Solzhenitsyn's remarkable life after the raucous publicity over his 1978 Harvard Address has died down.
-The author parries attacks from the Soviet state (and its many fellow-travelers in the Western press) as well as from recent émigrés who, according to Solzhenitsyn, defame Russian culture, history, and religion.
+The author parries attacks from the Soviet state as well as from recent émigrés who, according to Solzhenitsyn, defame Russian culture, history, and religion.
 He shares his unvarnished view of several infamous episodes, such as a sabotaged meeting with Ronald Reagan, aborted Senate hearings regarding Radio Liberty, and Gorbachev's protracted refusal to allow The Gulag Archipelago to be published back home.
 There is also a captivating chapter detailing his trips to Japan, Taiwan, and Great Britain, including meetings with Margaret Thatcher and Prince Charles and Princess Diana.
-Meanwhile, the central themes of Book 1 course through this volume, too the immense artistic quandary of fashioning The Red Wheel, staunch Western hostility to the historical and future Russia (and how much can, or should, the author do about it), and the challenges of raising his three sons in the language and spirit of Russia while cut off from the homeland in a remote corner of rural New England.
-The book concludes in 1994, as Solzhenitsyn bids farewell to the West in a valedictory series of speeches and meetings with world leaders, including John Paul II, and prepares at last to return home with his beloved wife Natalia, full of misgivings about what use he can be in the first chaotic years of post-Communist Russia, but never wavering in his conviction that, in the long run, his books would speak, influence, and convince.
+Meanwhile, the central themes of Book 1 course through this volume, too-the immense artistic quandary of fashioning The Red Wheel, staunch Western hostility to the historical and future Russia, and the challenges of raising his three sons in the language and spirit of Russia while cut off from the homeland in a remote corner of rural New England.
+The book concludes in 1994, as Solzhenitsyn bids farewell to the West in a valedictory series of speeches and meetings with world leaders and prepares at last to return home with his beloved wife Natalia, full of misgivings about what use he can be in the first chaotic years of post-Communist Russia, but never wavering in his conviction that, in the long run, his books would speak, influence, and convince.
 Contributor Bio Aleksandr Solzhenitsyn (1918-2008), Nobel Prize laureate in literature, was a Soviet political prisoner from 1945 to 1953.
+His The Gulag Archipelago (1973) unmasked Communism and played a critical role in its eventual defeat.
+Solzhenitsyn was exiled to the West in 1974.
 He ultimately published dozens of plays, poems, novels, and works of history, nonfiction, and memoir.
 Clare Kitson is a Russian literary translator.
 She has also translated part of Aleksandr Solzhenitsyn's epic cycle, The Red Wheel.
 Melanie Moore is a Russian and French translator, and she has produced a number of Russian literary translations.

 9780268102661 Pub Date: 10/1/20 \$29.00 USD Paperback

 688 Pages Fiction / Historical Series: The Center for Ethics and Culture Solzhenitsyn Series

 9.3 in H | 6.1 in W

 March 1917

 The Red Wheel, Node III, Book 1

 Aleksandr Solzhenitsyn, Marian Schwartz

+Summary